dm03514/func-y-task-engine/README.md

 An extensible asynchronous task execution framework, aimed at supporting functional (e2e) testing.
 Allows for modeling of tasks as statemachines, using a delcaritive yaml syntax.
 Schedules, executes instructions, applies task state transitions, and reports on task statuses.
+Use for:

+- Language agnostic tests
+- Simple declaritave test configuration, suited for both programmers and non-programmers
+- Python core leverages rich python client library ecosystem
+- Easily extensible component-based design

 ## Problem
 Writing reliable functional (e2e) tests is hard.
 They are notorious for being flaky, time consuming, and difficult